Jozhua Vertrouwd: Career

 A backup to Salva Ruiz, Vertrouwd contributed with one goal in 25 appearances overall (aside from four matches with the reserves) as the Orelluts achieved promotion to Segunda División.
 He subsequently became a regular starter, and renewed his contract until 2027 on 5 March 2025.

 Vertrouwd scored his first professional goal on 17 March 2025, netting his side's second in a 2–2 home draw against Deportivo de La Coruña.
 He finished the campaign as a first-choice, appearing in 35 matches overall.

-On 12 August 2025, Vertrouwd signed a five-year contract with La Liga side Rayo Vallecano.
+On 12 August 2025, Vertrouwd joined La Liga side Rayo Vallecano on a one-year loan deal, with an obligatory buyout clause.
+He made his top tier debut on 14 September, replacing injured Luiz Felipe in the first half of a 2–0 away loss to Osasuna.